bgamari/ghc-wiki-import/build-bot.md

 First you, as a buildbot client, need to agree a buildbot username (`myUser`) and password (`myPass`) with the buildbot admins (just pick a username and password and send it to `igloo@earth.li`).
 You'll also need to decide:

-- when the build(s) should happen
+- when the build(s) should happen (time and timezone!)
-- HEAD or branch builds
+- build HEAD, STABLE, or alternate between the two?
 - full build (up to stage 3, with extra-libs, full testsuite, and 5 nofib runs) or a fast build (stage 2, no extra-libs, fast testsuite, no nofib runs), or something in-between